 How do I interpret the model's output?

-AutoML Natural Language pulls examples from your test data to present entirely new challenges for your model.
+AutoML Natural Language pulls examples from your test data to present new challenges for your model.
 For each example, the model outputs a series of numbers that communicate how strongly it associates each label with that example.
 If the number is high, the model has high confidence that the label should be applied to that document.

 What is the Score Threshold?